 Tracking Singapore Savings Bonds via Stocks Café

-My favorite website, Stocks Café has allows adding of Singapore Savings Bonds into your portfolio.
-If you didn’t know, I signed up as a Friend of Stocks Café as my most favorite feature of Stocks Café is the automated tracking of dividends payout.
+My favourite website, Stocks Café has allows adding of Singapore Savings Bonds into your portfolio.
+If you didn’t know, I signed up as a Friend of Stocks Café as my most favourite feature of Stocks Café is the automated tracking of dividends payout.